apache/beam/sdks/python/apache_beam/examples/inference/README.md

 modeling (i.e. decoding a masked token in a sentence) using the BertForMaskedLM architecture from Hugging Face.

-The pipeline reads sentences, performs basic preprocessing to conver the last word into a `[MASK]` token, passes the masked sentence to PyTorch implementation of RunInference, and then writes the predictions to a text file.
+The pipeline reads sentences, performs basic preprocessing to convert the last word into a `[MASK]` token, passes the masked sentence to the PyTorch implementation of RunInference, and then writes the predictions to a text file.

 ### Dataset and model for language modeling